Biohybrid system: Key components

-These components are combined in a manner that allows for dynamic, lifelike behaviour—such as the contraction of tissue or the propagation of mechanical waves—while maintaining biocompatibility and durability.
+These components are combined in a manner that allows for dynamic, lifelike behavior—such as the contraction of tissue or the propagation of mechanical waves—while maintaining biocompatibility and durability.

 Applications

-The range of applications for biohybrid systems is broad and expanding.
-For robotics, biohybrid structures have been used to engineer microscopic, muscle-driven machines, such as Harvard's biohybrid stingray robot.
+The range of applications for biohybrid systems is broad and continuously expanding.
+In robotics, biohybrid structures have been used to engineer microscopic, muscle-driven machines, such as Harvard University's biohybrid stingray robot.
 In medical applications, they offer new alternatives for organ repair and augmentation, including biohybrid heart valves and esophageal scaffolds.

-Biohybrids is also promising in neural interfaces, where the goal is to create long-lasting, stable interaction between mechanical devices and brain tissue.
+Biohybrids are also promising in neural interfaces, where the goal is to create long-lasting, stable interaction between mechanical devices and brain tissue.
 Muscle-actuated drug response platforms are under exploration in pharmacology for modelling and real-time screening.

 Examples

 Several high-profile research projects have demonstrated the potential of biohybrid systems: